 - 1/2 tsp cumin

 - 1/2 tsp pumpkin pie spice (I use this all the time.
-It's a blend of cinnamon, cloves, nutmeg, ginger, lemon peel)
+If you don't have any on hand, it's just a blend of cinnamon, cloves, nutmeg, ginger, lemon peel)

 - Cayenne and/or crushed red pepper to taste (HEAT!)

 LONG VERSION: (with fresh onions and tomatoes, a wetter curry): Heat about 2+ T of coconut oil in a large pan on medium high.
 Throw in the onions and garlic for about 5 minutes.
 Then sprinkle your vinegar and spice mix into the pan for 30 seconds.
 Add the can of tomatoes and stir to deglaze the pan and make a gravy.
 Simmer on low for at least 20 minutes, stirring frequently.
 Depending on how much liquid you have, you may want to keep the pan covered or not.
 Add the shrimp and turn the burner up to medium.
 Stir and flip the shrimp as needed.
 They'll usually be done within 3-4 minutes.